-- 12.3.1 The Board, or its designee, reserves the right to extend the expiration date of such license, allowing the pharmacy to operate but under conditions stipulated by the Board for such time as shall be required for the processing of a new application. - 12.3.2 The new applications must be filed in accordance with the provisions of section 10.0 herein and be accompanied by the initial licensure fee pursuant to section 5-19.1-9 of the Act. - 12.4 Pharmacy renovations or remodeling: Any renovations or remodeling of an existing pharmacy shall not be considered a change of location.
+- 12.3.1 The Board, or its designee, reserves the right to extend the expiration date of such license, allowing the pharmacy to operate, but under conditions stipulated by the Board for such time as shall be required for the processing of a new application. - 12.3.2 The new applications must be filed in accordance with the provisions of section 10.0 herein and be accompanied by the initial licensure fee pursuant to section 5-19.1-9 of the Act. - 12.4 Pharmacy renovations or remodeling: Any renovations or remodeling of an existing pharmacy shall not be considered a change of location. - 12.5 Patient records shall be retained and shall be capable of being retrieved for no less than two (2) years after a change of ownership is completed.